 Look at how Anthropic approaches AI safety.
 Constitutional AI.
 Responsible Scaling Policy.
 Published research on interpretability.
 Evaluation frameworks with defined capability thresholds.

-This is a 5’s psychology turned into a company.
+Anthropic is a 5’s psychology turned into a company.
 Every safety measure is an intellectual framework.
 Every risk is categorized, measured, and governed by criteria that can be analyzed.

 Compare this to Altman’s approach at OpenAI—“we need to be at the frontier to steer it.”
 That’s a 4’s safety philosophy: trust the visionary’s instinct.
 Amodei’s safety philosophy: trust the framework’s rigor.
+Both fail—just in opposite directions.

 The Quiet Ambition Nobody Notices